Skip to main content

 RANK and DENSE_RANK

-The RANK() and DENSE_RANK() functions assign a ranking number to rows within a group.
+The RANK() and DENSE_RANK() functions assign a rank number to rows within a group.

-These functions are commonly used when ordering data by progress, score, price, or other metrics.
+These functions are commonly used to order data by progress, score, price, or other metrics.

-They work as window functions using the OVER() clause.
+They are window functions that operate with the OVER() clause.

 Syntax